-Adequate parasite infection should be defined in the protocol according to regional prevalence or historic and/or statistical data.
+Adequate parasite infection should be defined in the protocol according to regional prevalence, historic data and/or statistical analysis.

-2. Use of natural or induced infections
+2. Use of Natural or Induced Infections

-Dose determination studies should be conducted using induced infections with either laboratory or recent field isolates.
+Dose determination studies should be conducted using induced infections with either laboratory strains or recent field isolates.

-Dose confirmation studies should be conducted using naturally or artificially infected animals, however, at least one study should be conducted in naturally infected animals for each parasite claimed on the label.
-Echinococcus spp. and Dirofilaria spp. testing may be conducted using animals harbouring induced infections due to public health considerations for echinococcus spp. the complexity of the claims for heartworm.
+Dose confirmation studies should be conducted using naturally or artificially infected animals.
+Where possible, at least one study should be conducted in naturally infected animals; deviation from this requirement should be justified, e.g., applicable laws or regulations prohibit sourcing of naturally infected animals.
+Two studies should be conducted for each parasite claimed on the label.
+If both studies are conducted using experimentally infected animals, then parasites must have originated from naturally occurring infections from different geographical regions no older than 10 years prior to use for inducing infection.
+In addition to two dose confirmation studies, the efficacy and safety is generally confirmed by data from field studies.
+Echinococcus spp. and Dirofilaria spp. testing may be conducted using animals harbouring induced infections due to public health considerations for echinococcosis and the complexity of the claims for heartworm.
 Due to the zoonotic potential of Echinococcus spp. trials conducted using this genus should be carried out under high biosecurity provisions.